rachelcarmena/rachelcarmena.github.io/_posts/2019-06-24-ddd-to-the-rescue.md

 Or sometimes there is a misunderstanding about Agile methodologies and it's thought that there is no need for neither analysis nor design at all.

-The purpose of the software is to enhance a specific **domain** or a business domain.
-So we should start by understanding and **acquiring knowledge about that domain**.
+The purpose of the software is to enhance a specific **domain** or a business domain, so we should start by **understanding** and **acquiring knowledge** about that domain.

 As [Jeff Johnson](http://www.uiwizards.com/about.html) wrote in "GUI Bloopers":

 > Starting by worrying about appearances (...) results in products that lack important functionality, contain unneeded functionality, and are difficult to learn and use. (...)
 A recommended way is to design a conceptual model for the software (...)
 The idea is that by carefully crafting an explicit conceptual model, and then designing a UI from that, the resulting software will be cleaner, simpler, and easier to understand.

+How to acquire knowledge about the business domain?

+We'll see a collaborative technique at the end.

 ### The software system has no architecture.
 It's a big ball of mud.

 The domain could be divided into logical subdomains:

 * **A core domain**: the main area of expertise.
-* **Supporting subdomains**: they are necessary and support that core domain.
+* **Supporting subdomains**: they are necessary and support the core domain.
 * **Generic subdomains**: they are also necessary but they don't give a relevant meaning to the domain, such as identity and access subdomain.

+It's interesting to identify the logical subdomains in order to know what really gives a meaning to the business and if there is something that should be built on third-party components.

 When implementing the software system, we don't want to mix knowledge or responsibilities, so we should determine contextual or semantic boundaries: **bounded contexts**.

-Generally we'll have one bounded context per subdomain and we'll establish the relationships between those bounded contexts to integrate them: **context mappings**.
+Generally there will be one bounded context per subdomain.

+How are those bounded contexts integrated?
+Through relationships known as **context mappings**.

 Some types of context mappings: